lukebatchelor/those-wizards-cast/README.md

 * Every line that doesn't have a # is a command to run one at a time

 ```
+# make sure we're in the right directory, you should have installed this in `~/those-wizards-cast`, so run:
+cd ~/those-wizards-cast

 # Get updates for your OS package manager
 sudo apt-get update
 sudo apt-get upgrade